 \subsection{Further discussion}

-\textbf{Which feature is better for difficult-to-learn examples selection?} In SimCLR, the authors found that the proposal of projector $g(\cdot)$ allows the model to learn the auxiliary task better thus having better downstream generalization.
-However, as mentioned in \cite{projector_collapse} they suggest the problem of representation dimensional collapse after using projector, therefore, we here explore whether it is better to use features before projector $f(x)$ for difficult-to-learn examples selection or $g(f(x))$ after projector.
+\textbf{Which feature is better for difficult examples selection?} In SimCLR, the authors found that the proposal of projector $g(\cdot)$ allows the model to learn the auxiliary task better thus having better downstream generalization.
+However, as mentioned in \citep{projector_collapse} they suggest the problem of representation dimensional collapse after using projector, therefore, we here explore whether it is better to use features before projector $f(x)$ for difficult examples selection or $g(f(x))$ after projector.

-As shown in Table~\ref{tab:projector}, We find that when using $f(x)$ rather than $g(f(x))$ for difficult-to-learn examples selection we can gain a 2.1\% performance improvement on CIFAR-10 and a 3.7\% performance improvement on CIFAR-100.
-These results suggest that utilizing features before projector is more beneficial for difficult-to-learn examples selection.
+As shown in Table~\ref{tab:projector}, We find that when using $f(x)$ rather than $g(f(x))$ for difficult examples selection we can gain a 2.1\% performance improvement on CIFAR-10 and a 3.7\% performance improvement on CIFAR-100.
+These results suggest that utilizing features before projector is more beneficial for difficult examples selection.